mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 The mobility routine I chose before heading out was Tom Merrick's [20 Minute Full Body Flexibility Routine](https://youtu.be/lPKRiU9u_Hc).

-So at PISE, it was boys soccer that had the infield this afternoon; that meant I'd have an audience of kids and parents to watch me suffer for a bit.
+So at PISE (a local running track), it was boys soccer that had the infield this afternoon; that meant I'd have an audience of kids and parents to watch me suffer for a bit.
 I only hope that I can be entertaning for them.

 The warm up was done (so I thought) according to the write up and I felt good.
 With my heartrate back down to normal, it was time to see where my fitness is at.